sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-06_a-note-on-the-cow-the-horse-and-the-chariot-in-the-e1b99bgveda.md

 +++
-title = "A note on the cow, the horse and the chariot in thexa0Ṛgveda"
+title = "A note on the cow, the horse and the chariot in the Ṛgveda"

 +++
 yasmai tvaṃ sukṛte jātaveda